elenals/coal-plant-afterlives/README.md

 This news application was built primarily with [Svelte.js](https://svelte.dev/), an open-source compiler for building web apps.
 Interactive visualizations were built with [D3.js](https://d3js.org/), a JavaScript library for visualizing data and building graphs.
 Images were edited and designed using Adobe Photoshop, Adobe Illustrator, and [ai2html](http://ai2html.org/), an open-source Adobe Illustrator script that converts Illustrator documents into HTML for the web.

 This news application uses Russell Goldenberg's [Scrollytelling Svelte.js component](https://svelte.dev/repl/3d3736e634c9404ea8ec2ef7b87e2053?version=3.42.4).
+The `IBM Plex Mono` and `Chivo` fonts were imported from [Google Fonts](https://fonts.google.com/).
+The `HK Grotesk` font is a free font created by [Hanken Design Co](https://www.fontsquirrel.com/fonts/hk-grotesk).

 ## Data Sources